Judge Joyce A. Campbell elected Chair of the Ohio Judicial Conference

 Fairfield Municipal Court Judge Joyce A. Campbell chosen for the 2018 Excellence for Stepping Up in Butler County Award.

 The Stepping Up Initiative is a national effort taking part at the local level to reduce the number of people with mental illnesses in our jails.
 It is a collaboration between law enforcement, mental health providers, governmental institutions, support and advocacy groups like NAMI, and the community to combat stereotypes, decrease conflict and stigma and provide a wider range of services for people with mental illness and addiction.

-The award will be presented Thursday October 4th at 4:00 p.m.
+The award was presented Thursday October 4, 2018.

 Ohio Judge Elected to National Alliance on Mental Illness Board

 Fairfield Municipal Judge Joyce A. Campbell was recently elected to the National Alliance on Mental Illness (NAMI) board of directors.

 NAMI is the nation’s largest grassroots mental health organization dedicated to building better lives for the millions of Americans affected by mental illness.

 Judge Campbell already sits on the NAMI Ohio board of directors, and presided over a mental health docket in the city of Fairfield since 2001.
 For more information, please click here.